 As you decide on part orientation, you will have to weigh structural considerations against the time and material required to produce the part.
 Certain elements increase the time it takes for the laser to form the part and increased time means more cost.

 Supports are one of those elements that increase build time.
 Not only does it take longer to build the part, but you also are adding increased material use for each part.
 Furthermore, supports leave marks that must be removed in post production.
-Considering an orientation that decreases the needs for supports thus lessens overall time and cost.
+Considering an orientation that decreases the need for supports thus lessens overall time and cost.

 Another consideration when deciding on supports is whether your part is hollow.
 Hollow parts may require internal supports to stabilize structure and may also need to incorporate holes in the design to allow resin to drain.
-Otherwise differences between external and internal pressures can cause the part to warp.
+Otherwise, differences between external and internal pressures can cause the part to warp.
 If the internal supports must be removed, you are adding time to post production costs.

 Deciding on a part orientation that increases stability may be a trade off with overall cost.
 For example, cylindrical figures are structurally stronger when oriented vertically.
 However, printing a tube vertically can dramatically increase the number of layers that must be printed.
-More layers results in longer build times and thus will be more expensive.
+More layers result in longer build times and thus will be more expensive.